maso-io/alx-zero_day/README.md

-This is an alx-zero repo
+This is an alx-zero reposotiry.